-Clinical trials are conducted in four phases.
+Clinical trials are usually conducted in four phases.
 Each phase has a different purpose and answers different questions.

 Phase I clinical trials- are usually the first step in treating human participants.
 Side effects and safe dosage are determined.
 This phase of a clinical trial usually has a limited number of participants who would not be helped by other known therapies.

 Phase II clinical trials- look at whether the new treatment has any effect on a specific disease.
 Side effects and safety are also monitored.
 A limited group of people also participate in this phase of testing because risks and unknown side effects are still being established.
-There is no comparison to a standard treatment in a Phase II trial.

 Phase III clinical trials- large groups of people participate in Phase III clinical trials.
-A phase III trial compares a new way to give a treatment against the standard way.
+A Phase III trial compares a new way to give a treatment against the standard way.
 People that participate are assigned at random to either the new treatment or the current standard treatment.

 Phase IV clinical trials- these are trials conducted after a treatment has been approved.
 The goal of these trials is to learn more details about that treatment such as side effects, benefits and how to optimize the use of the treatment.